nyorain/vil/docs/own/ideas.md

   hook all that) but it might be useful to inspect command buffers without handles being destroyed

+- use dynamic rendering as renderpass splitting fallback? we'd have to recreate the pipeline as well tho.
+And can't support input attachments.
+Hm ok probably wont work
+  	- Could do it on pipeline creation time when no resolve/input attachments are used?
+But that might have performance impact
+	- The renderpass splitting approach is hacky, error-prone, hard to debug.
+So finding an alternative here (and dynamic rendering sounds promising) would make sense and be worth it.

 - add option to automatically write some specific pattern into images/buffers on initialization, making it easier to detect uninitialized memory usage